aws-samples/cloudmosaic-dotnet/Module5.md

 The global Amazon.ECS.Tools package was installed in module 3 and we will re-use it's commands here to publish our web application to AWS Fargate.

 1. Open a command shell and cd to the *./Application/UI/CloudMosaic.FrontEnd* folder.
 1. Edit the *aws-ecs-tools-defaults.json* file to set the resources to be referenced during deployment.
 These resources were created by the CloudFormation stack you deployed to in module 2.
-For example:
+In the example below you need to replace the values for the following keys:

+  * tag
+  * launch-subnets
+  * launch-security-groups
+  * task-definition-task-role
+  * task-execution-role
+  * task-execution-role
+  * elb-target-group

     ```json
     {
         "region" : "us-west-2",
         "profile" : "default",
         "configuration" : "Release",
-        "tag"           : "cloud-front-64lvd3e0phlw:latest",
+        "tag"           : "cloud-front-EDIT-ME:latest",
         "cluster"       : "CloudMosaic-Frontend",
         "launch-type"   : "FARGATE",
-        "launch-subnets" : "subnet-08d5329a5bdad4c6f,subnet-0a70b7213f2ddc1ed",
+        "launch-subnets" : "subnet-id-1-EDIT-ME,subnet-id-2-EDIT-ME",
-        "launch-security-groups" : "sg-0febef5aee5d0c337",
+        "launch-security-groups" : "sg-EDIT-ME",
         "assign-public-ip"       : true,
         "task-definition-name"   : "CloudMosaicFrontend",
         "task-cpu"               : "256",
         "task-memory"            : "512",
-        "task-definition-task-role" : "arn:aws:iam::939934531084:role/CloudMosaic-FrontendTaskRole-ZRVIQA6M8M2N",
+        "task-definition-task-role" : "arn:aws:iam::ACCOUNT-ID-HERE:role/CloudMosaic-FrontendTaskRole-EDIT-ME",
-        "task-execution-role"       : "CloudMosaic-FrontendExecutionRole-1VGSRMQ8WTV68",
+        "task-execution-role"       : "CloudMosaic-FrontendExecutionRole-EDIT-ME",
         "container-name"            : "CloudMosaicFrontend",
         "container-port-mapping"    : "80:80",
         "container-environment-variables" : "\"ASPNETCORE_ENVIRONMENT\"=\"Production\"",